Herb-AI/Herb.jl/docs/src/install.md

 # Installation Guide

-Before installing Herb.jl, ensure that you have a running Julia distribution installed (Julia version 1.7 and above were tested).
+Before installing Herb.jl, ensure that you have a running Julia distribution installed (Julia 1.7 or later was tested).
-To install Julia, getting to know it, and seting up an IDE, see [MoJuWo](https://modernjuliaworkflows.org/writing/)
+For information on installing Julia, getting to know it, and setting up an IDE, see [Modern Julia Workflows](https://modernjuliaworkflows.org/writing/)

 Thanks to Julia's package management, installing Herb.jl is very straightforward.
-Activate the default Julia REPL using
+Activate the default Julia REPL using:

 ```shell
 julia
 ```

-From the Julia REPL you can now add the package:
+From the Julia REPL, you can now add the package:
 ```julia
 ] add Herb
 ```

-This will install all dependencies automatically.
+Adding Herb will automatically install all dependencies.

 The package `Herb` includes the subpackages `HerbCore`, `HerbGrammar`, `HerbConstraints`, `HerbSearch`, and `HerbSpecification` as dependencies, and re-exports all of their exported types and functions.
 Including `Herb` should give you a "batteries-included" experience with everything you need to get started.

-And just like this you are done!
+And just like this, you are done!
 Welcome to Herb.jl!

 ## Create a project and run an example

-For those new to Julia and Herb, this is a short totorial on how to set up your first Herb script.
+For those new to Julia and Herb, here is a short tutorial on setting up your first Herb script.

 Let's start by creating a folder for our project.
 We can call it `juliaTestProject`.
 In the project folder, create a `src` folder and in it a new file with `.jl` as the suffix.
-Lets go with `my_first_script.jl`.
+Let's go with `my_first_script.jl`.

 Below is a simple script using Herb; you can paste it into your file.